 Some energy analysts will argue that they expected and projected this turn of events.
 They are attributing the decline in CO2 emissions to the recession with many companies suspending production, causing their energy consumption to plummet.
-Additionally, the energy efficient enhancements in the electricity market as well as the efforts in implementing renewable energy resources were also contributing factors; although not to the same degree as the recession.
-Arguably, they associate the recent increases to population growth as well as technological power-mongers, i.e. smartphones and tablets.
+Additionally, the energy efficiency enhancements in the electricity market, as well as the efforts in implementing renewable energy resources, were also contributing factors; although not to the same degree as the recession.
+Arguably, they associate the recent increases in population growth as well as technological power-mongers, i.e. smartphones and tablets.

 The increases in greenhouse emissions are across the board – electric power, residential, industrial, transportation and commercial; residents took the biggest hit, transportation the smallest (introduction of biofuels).

 Forecasts are indicating that the increases in CO2 emissions will slow down by 2020, projecting a 1% overall increase.
 Additionally, the CO2 emissions are expected to plateau in the next year or two due to the increase in smart appliances, smart cars, and other innovative energy-efficient products.
 The conservative projection for decreases between 2014 and 2030 is estimated at 7 percent.

 In one report, the Center for Disease Control (CDC) concluded that emissions can cut lifespans up to 12 years.
 The Global Burden of Disease database has a metric called “Years of Life Lost”. “…1,641,050 years of life lost [were] attributed to particulate matter, against 1,873,160 years of life lost to road injuries…”